Post job

 A dining room server performs various tasks to give patrons a positive dining experience.
 Their job usually entails greeting customers and presenting the menu, taking their orders, answering inquiries, recommending products and other services, serving drinks and food, and handling concerns professionally and courteously.
 They are also responsible for coordinating with cashiers and kitchen staff, cleaning and preparing tables for new customers, and assisting staff as needed.
 In some establishments, a dining room server may also participate in preparing drinks or ingredients, monitoring supply inventories, and collecting payments.

-There are some key differences in responsibilities as well.
-For example, a breakfast attendant responsibilities require skills like "guest service," "hotel guests," "work ethic," and "cold food."
+There are some key differences in the responsibilities of each position.
+For example, breakfast attendant responsibilities require skills like "guest service," "hotel guests," "work ethic," and "cold food."
 Meanwhile a typical dining room server has skills in areas such as "fine dining," "food service," "wine," and "beverage orders."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Busser, also known as dining room attendants or bartender helpers, is an entry-level position in the restaurant and dining industry.
 The bussers help in preparing the dining areas before guests arrive and decorating tables with a set of candles, napkins, linens, flowers, or other ornaments, especially if with a special theme for the day, usually when it's a national celebration or holidays.
 Also, they assist in cleaning the tables, clearing plates, used utensils, drinkware, and other dishes to the kitchen to be washed, refilling diners' glasses with water, and make the tables ready for the next set of service.

-But both careers also use different skills, according to real breakfast attendant resumes.
-While breakfast attendant responsibilities can utilize skills like "cleanliness," "guest service," "food handling," and "hotel guests," some dining room coordinators use skills like "reservations," "in-room," "wine," and "food service."
+Each career also uses different skills, according to real breakfast attendant resumes.
+While breakfast attendant responsibilities can utilize skills like "cleanliness," "guest service," "food handling," and "hotel guests," dining room coordinators use skills like "reservations," "in-room," "wine," and "food service."

-On the topic of education, dining room coordinators earn similar levels of education than breakfast attendants.
-In general, they're 3.1% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.
+Dining room coordinators earn similar levels of education than breakfast attendants in general.
+They're 3.1% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.

 A room service server is an employee employed in a hotel or lodging to provide various services to the room occupants in the hotel.
 They often deliver ordered food, drinks, or movies to the occupants' rooms.
 Their duties and responsibilities include delivery of ordered foods or drinks, taking orders, collecting dirty dishes from rooms, and maintaining supplies and orders.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a breakfast attendant is likely to be skilled in "guest service," "guest satisfaction," "front desk," and "hotel guests," while a typical busser is skilled in "tip," "dishwashers," "bus tables," and "wine."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a breakfast attendant is likely to be skilled in "guest service," "guest satisfaction," "front desk," and "hotel guests," while a typical busser is skilled in "tip," "dishwashers," "bus tables," and "wine."

-Bussers are known to earn similar educational levels when compared to breakfast attendants.
-Additionally, they're 0.3% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.
+Bussers earn the highest salary when working in the hospitality industry, where they receive an average salary of $25,199.
+Comparatively, breakfast attendants have the highest earning potential in the hospitality industry, with an average salary of $27,386.bussers typically earn similar educational levels compared to breakfast attendants.
+Specifically, they're 0.3% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.